aaron1857/EEG-AlzheimerClassifier/README.md

 **NOTE:** you will need to modify the directory in the python command if you are running this in Windows since Windows does directories its own way.
 The comand *should* work for Linux and Mac OS.

-**NOTE:** You should run both of these commands are written assuming you run them from the root directory.
+**NOTE:** Both of these commands are written assuming you run them from the root directory of the project.